olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 # What’s missing from the manifestos?

 ## Affordable homes
 Although all parties have said they’ll build between 100,000 to 300,000 homes a year, Labour has guaranteed the 1 million homes they’ll build will be for ‘genuinely affordable rent or sale’.
-The Tories and Labour agree on what ‘affordable’ means - according to [The Guardian](https://www.theguardian.com/commentisfree/2017/may/22/social-housing-labour-tories-manifestos-homes), affordable in Labour’s terms means 80% of local market rent, whilst the Tories state affordable rent is 20% below the market rate.
+Fortunately, the Tories and Labour do agree on what ‘affordable’ means - [according to The Guardian](https://www.theguardian.com/commentisfree/2017/may/22/social-housing-labour-tories-manifestos-homes), this is 80% of local market rent.

 ## Mortgage protection
+Over 3 million UK homeowners currently have a [Standard Variable Rate](https://trussle.com/blog/what-is-a-standard-variable-rate) mortgage, paying an average of £3,500 per year more than they'd be if they switched to a market leading rate.

-Standard Variable Rates are higher mortgage rates that over 3 million people are paying, and they’re paying more than they need to.
-We know that many people find the initial experience of applying for a mortgage stressful and complicated so avoid having to go through it again.
-Many more don’t understand mortgage jargon and terminology and are unaware that they could be saving a fortune by switching, whilst others aren’t receiving enough support from brokers and lenders.
+From our own research, we know that many people find the initial experience of applying for a mortgage stressful and complicated and avoid going through it again.
+Many more don’t understand mortgage jargon and terminology, or are unaware that they could be saving a fortune by switching.
+Others aren’t receiving enough support from their broker or lender.

 This could have been another opportunity for a party to step up and address the challenge with suitable policies.
-Encouraging the mortgage industry to take notice of these issues could put hundreds of pounds back in people’s pockets every year.
+Encouraging the mortgage industry to take notice of these issues could put thousands of pounds back in people’s pockets every year.

 # Your questions answered